 This article contains links, some of which are affiliate links.
 If you make a purchase through one of my links, I earn a commission which allows me to fund this blog.
 I only post links of products and services I have used and enjoyed and that have truly benefited me on my travels!

 If you are feeling a bit nervous about your first trip, it might be nice to travel with a group of friends or friendly strangers!
 We don’t all have friends who want to travel the world or ride horses abroad.
 I did not have a lot of friends with these interests when I first started traveling and horse riding around the world.
 If you do have a group, you can definitely travel together to make you all feel a bit more secure.
 However, if you don’t, Hooves Around The World organises trips and meet-ups in several countries around the world.
-In October each year, we travel to Mexico with a group of adventurers and do an eight day horse riding trip in the Mexican highlands.
-This year we will be going from 13 to 20 and 21 to 28 October, and there is still space for more people to join!
+Each year, we travel to Mexico with a group of adventurers and do an eight day horse riding trip in the Mexican highlands.
 We all get to know each other beforehand in our WhatsApp group, we coordinate flights and meet each other at the airport in Mexico City to travel to our destination together.
 People also meet up in their home countries if they live close together and fly to Mexico City airport together!
 It’s a lovely way to meet like minded people and feel safe and confident while traveling, whether it be for the first time or not.
 I also personally come with on these meet-up trips, and usually a few other experienced travellers come with as well, so everyone is more than welcome to ask all their questions in the group chat.
 There is always someone able to help you out!
 If you’d like to know more about these types of trips and which ones are still available for this year or the next, please reach out to me and I’ll make sure you get to go on your trip of a lifetime - happy and safe!

 Also read: what to expect traveling solo on a horse riding holiday

 We all want our trips to run smoothly and never get into any trouble whatsoever.
 However, it’s always good to be well prepared just in case things do go sideways, whether it be a problem with your health, an accident, lost luggage or anything else.
 Of course we all aim to make our trips as safe as possible, and therefore you are required to have travel insurance.
 There are lots of options and travel insurance does not have to be expensive, there are a great number of options that protect you very well and don’t cost you an arm and a leg.
 It’s also always important to clarify that you need your insurance plan to cover dangerous activities as horse riding is often classed as such.
-Have a look on the website of TravelInsurance here!
-They offer fantastic help and you can fill in all details for your trip easily and receive your quote straight away.
-Their website is very easy to navigate and on their blog they give great travel tips.
-Make sure to check them out here.
+We recommend getting Global Rescue insurance for your trip.

 When traveling to new countries, there are guidelines about which vaccinations are recommended and which are needed for entry.
 This differs per country.
 Below you can find which vaccinations you’ll need and which ones are recommended for each Hooves Around The World destination.